Plan Your Visit

 There is no on-site parking at our venue, but we are located near several parking garages.
 Click a location on the map for details on pricing, hours, and more.

 Town Hall Seattle also partners with LAZ at the 6th Avenue/Hilton Hotel Garage to provide discounted parking for Town Hall Seattle patrons.
-This garage is a short 3-minute walk from Town Hall (.2 miles) provides ADA-accessible parking and the convenience of prepayment online.
+This garage is a short walk from Town Hall (.2 miles) provides ADA-accessible parking and the convenience of prepayment online.
 Learn how to reserve your spot here.*

 *Online reservations and discounted parking at the 6th Ave/Hilton Hotel Garage may be unavailable during high-traffic events.

 14 bike parking spots are available near the corner of 8th and Seneca.

 If you plan to utilize a bike-share service, please park your bike off of Town Hall’s property and in accordance with the City of Seattle bike parking regulations and within the bike-sharing service’s guidelines.

 All spaces within our building have seats reserved for those with ADA needs.
 The Forum and other event spaces have variable seating, but the Great Hall has fixed accessible seating, shown on the map.

 ADA seating is available on a first-come, first-served basis.
 If you have a specific accommodation request, please contact firstname.lastname@example.org.